apache/linkis-website/docs/engine-usage/presto.md

 ```

 #### 4.2.3 File Configuration
-Configure by modifying the linkis-engineconn.properties file in the directory install path/lib/linkis-engineconn-plugins/presto/dist/v0.234/conf/, as shown below:
+Configure by modifying the `linkis-engineconn.properties` file in the directory `install path/lib/linkis-engineconn-plugins/presto/dist/v0.234/conf/`, as shown below:

 ![](./images/presto-file.png)

 ### 4.3 Engine related data sheet

-Linkis is managed through engine tags, and the data table information involved is shown below.
+`Linkis` is managed through the engine tag, and the data table information involved is shown below.

 ```
 linkis_ps_configuration_config_key: key and default values ​​of configuration parameters inserted into the engine
 linkis_cg_manager_label: Insert engine label such as: presto-0.234
 linkis_ps_configuration_category: The directory association relationship of the insertion engine
-linkis_ps_configuration_config_value: The configuration that the insertion engine needs to display
+linkis_ps_configuration_config_value: Insert the configuration that the engine needs to display
 linkis_ps_configuration_key_engine_relation: The relationship between the configuration item and the engine
 ```